Greffin28/GLWL/README.md

 Those are the packages we need.
 Now, run `make glew.lib` in the `ext_lib/glew` folder.
 ##### Building GLWL
 Next, go back to `GLWL` folder.
 Make a new folder called `build` then open it, this is optional.
 From there, run `cmake ..` this will create a makefile.
 After it run successfully, run `make`.
 The files will be in `lib` folder.

-### Error: glew library not found
-If there's an error saying glew library not found, open up CMakeLists.txt file.
-Find the word `GLEW_LIB_PATH` change the path accordingly to your OS and folder path, make sure they are correct.
-Also, change the glew library name accordingly.
-I'll fix this in later on.